VEDANT SHARMA

 Rizta was positioned as Ather’s family vehicle — approachable, practical, and dependable.
 The identity could not feel aggressive.
 It needed to feel inviting, without losing the core Ather DNA.

-I collaborated closely with a Graphic Designer on this project, to ensure this shift translated perfectly.
+I collaborated closely with a Graphic Designer on this project.

 Balancing Form and Perception